jeishiva/android-face-detector/README.md

 # android-face-detector

-Here is a more professional, structured, and polished version of your app description, with some additions and clarifications:

----

 ## 📱 App Overview

 This app provides a smart and efficient way to manage user-captured camera images by automatically detecting faces, generating thumbnails, and allowing face tagging.
 It uses modern Android development practices and leverages key Jetpack and ML components for a clean, responsive, and optimized experience.